evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 the ``PIL`` library on Mac, it's however not strictly required to use Django.

-**Windows** users may choose to install
+**Windows** users may want to install
 `ActivePython <http://www.activestate.com/activepython/downloads>`_
 instead of the usual Python.
+Get the 32-bit version (it seems the 64-bit one won't let you download any packages without paying for a "Business" license).
 If ActivePython is installed, you can use `pypm <http://docs.activestate.com/activepython/2.6/pypm.html>`_ in the same manner as ``easy_install``/``pip`` above.
 This *greatly* simplifies getting started on Windows since that platform is by default missing